On the generalizability of artificial neural networks in spin models: Results and discussions

-Similarly, feeding the same ANNs spin configurations of the square-lattice Potts model with $q=4$ leads to the curves shown in Fig.~\ref{fig:full-sq-c}, with estimates of $T_x = 0.91018(6)$ (exact: $T_c=[\ln{(1+\sqrt{4})}]^{-1} \approx 0.91023$~\cite{Wu:1982ra}) and, without using any correction terms in finite-size scaling (Fig.~\ref{fig:fss-full-sq-c}), $\nu_x = 0.75(2)$, which agrees well with existing numerical studies (Monte Carlo: $\nu \approx 0.722$~\cite{jsp1997Salas}).
-It is well known that correction terms are significant in the finite-size scaling of observables of the 4-state Potts model~\cite{jpa1986Cardy}, which is beyond the scope of the current study; however, naively applying the multiplicative logarithmic correction of $(\log{L})^{-\frac{3}{4}}$~\cite{jsp1997Salas} to finite-size scaling gives an estimate of $\nu_x = 0.63(1)$ that is close to the exact value (exact: $\nu = \frac{2}{3} \approx 0.667$~\cite{Wu:1982ra}).
+Similarly, feeding the same ANNs spin configurations of the square-lattice Potts model with $q=4$ leads to the curves shown in Fig.~\ref{fig:full-ferro-sq-c}, with estimates of $T' = 0.91018(6)$ (exact: $T_c=[\ln{(1+\sqrt{4})}]^{-1} \approx 0.91024$~\cite{Wu:1982ra}) and, without using any correction terms in finite-size scaling (Fig.~\ref{fig:full-ferro-sq-f}), $\nu' = 0.75(2)$, which agrees well with existing numerical studies (Monte Carlo: $\nu \approx 0.722$~\cite{jsp1997Salas}).
+It is well known that correction terms are significant in the finite-size scaling of observables of the 4-state Potts model~\cite{jpa1986Cardy}, which is beyond the scope of the current study; however, naively applying the multiplicative logarithmic correction of $(\log{L})^{-\frac{3}{4}}$~\cite{jsp1997Salas} to finite-size scaling gives an estimate of $\nu' = 0.63(1)$ that is close to the exact value (exact: $\nu = \frac{2}{3} \approx 0.667$~\cite{Wu:1982ra}).

-We are also able to obtain estimates of results that are in good agreement with the general formula of $T_c= [\ln{(1+\sqrt{q})}]^{-1}$~\cite{Wu:1982ra} for first-order phase transitions in square-lattice Potts models with $q \ge 5$ (Figs.~\ref{fig:full-sq-d}, \ref{fig:full-sq-e}, and \ref{fig:full-sq-f}).
-Feeding the ANNs the corresponding triangular- and honeycomb-lattice Potts model spin configurations also give estimates $T_x$ and $\nu_x$ that are in close agreement with the known values (Figs.~\ref{fig:full-tg} and \ref{fig:full-hc}, and Table~\ref{table:mc}).
+We are also able to obtain estimates of critical temperatures that are in good agreement with the general formula of $T_c= [\ln{(1+\sqrt{q})}]^{-1}$~\cite{Wu:1982ra} for the first-order phase transitions of square-lattice Potts models with $q \ge 5$ (Figs.~\ref{fig:full-sq-d}, \ref{fig:full-sq-e}, and \ref{fig:full-sq-f} in Appendix~\ref{app:fig}; see Appendix~\ref{sec:appendixD} for a description of how the corresponding critical parameters are determined).
+Feeding the ANNs the corresponding triangular- and honeycomb-lattice Potts model spin configurations also give estimates $T'$ and $\nu'$ that are in good agreement with the known values (Figs.~\ref{fig:full-tg} and \ref{fig:full-hc} in Appendix~\ref{app:fig}, and Table~\ref{table:mc} in Appendix~\ref{app:tab}).
 These results clearly demonstrate that the generalizability of the ANNs, despite having processed only square-lattice Ising model spin configurations during training, can be extended to the two-dimensional $q$-state Potts model with $q \ge 3$ through a simple transformation of spin configurations according to Eq.~(\ref{eq:mapping}).